Hand blown glass, sheet glass, leadcame

 Stoning Glass Houses

 Stoning Glass Houses is a site specific activation on abandoned church grounds in inner Melbourne.
-Through material resurrection, textual invocation, angelic eroticism, improvised divination and sonic necromancy, six contributors pry open the politics of public space and architectural animism.
+Through material resurrection, textual invocation, angelic eroticism and improvised divination, six contributors pry open the politics of public space and architectural animism.
 Breaking rules (and windows) becomes part and parcel of a new congregation.

 Curated by Felix Saturn, with contributions from Felix Saturn, Linsey Gosper, Jake Adam Treacy, Grant Ionatán, Lia Dewey Morgan and Christian Bishop.